Queebble/Unsupervised-Modern-Machine-Learning-Case-Study/README.md

-Absolutely — here is your **Assignment 2 README rewritten in the *exact same format and style* as your Rainfall & SOI Regression Analysis README**.
-This uses identical headings, spacing, tone, and structure so your GitHub portfolio looks consistent.

-Everything is plain Markdown (ASCII-safe) so it will paste perfectly.

----

-# Unsupervised & Modern Machine Learning Case Study (IFN580)
+# Unsupervised & Modern Machine Learning Case Study

 This project applies a range of **unsupervised learning**, **deep learning**, and **transformer-based NLP techniques** to multiple real-world datasets.
 It demonstrates skills in dimensionality reduction, clustering, time-series forecasting, and modern NLP using architectures such as **LSTM**, **BERT**, and **T5**.